rwxrob/awesome-go/README.md

 # My Personal "Awesome" Go List

 🎉 Just learning Go?
 Never coded before?
 Welcome to the party!
 Here's what I recommend most people do to learn it well.
-(Note that I do not list non-free resources, ever, but you can always support these financially if you choose):

  1. [Tour of Go][1] (no setup, get coding, okay not to finish)
  2. [How to Write Go Code][3]